Adnan-Najjar/adnan-najjar.github.io/content/posts/Software_Archirecrure.md

 	- Abstraction
 	- Understanding complex concepts by focusing on relevant parts
 	- Each model shows different aspect
-	- Crucial for communicating
+	- rucial for communicating
 3. Tools
 	- Software applications that assists developers
 4. Techniques
 	- A collection of guidelines
-### Approaches to Software Construction and Modeling
+### Approaches to Software onstruction and Modeling
 ---
 1. Structured Approach
 	- collection of processes